 Garden Discovery Walks

 Garden Discovery Walks —We partner with Seattle Parks and Recreation and Seattle P-Patch to provide monthly nature experiences for people living with memory loss, and their family and friends.
 Explore nature and savor the season with monthly walks through Seattle public gardens, followed by a creative, nature-inspired activity.
 Light refreshments provided.
-Rotating Locations of UW Center For Urban Horticulture (Fri 3/3), Magnuson Park (Sat 4/8), Seattle Children's Playgarden (5/5), Bradner Garden Park (6/2), Good Shephard P-Patch (7/7), Seattle Chinese Garden, West Seattle (8/5), Rainier Beach Urban Farm and Wetlands (9/1), and others.
+Rotating Locations of UW Center For Urban Horticulture (Fri 3/3), Magnuson Park (Sat 4/8), Seattle Children's Playgarden (5/5), Bradner Garden Park (6/2), Good Shephard P-Patch (7/7), Seattle Chinese Garden, West Seattle (8/5), Rainier Beach Urban Farm and Wetlands (9/1), Dunn Gardens (10/6), Seattle Japanese Garden at the Arboretum (11/3), and others starting Feb 2018.
 View Flyer for details.
 Free.
 Pre-registration required

 Our Time Has Come

 Our Time Has Come is an 8-week series in which persons living with memory loss come together to design a dementia-friendly communities project of their choice.
 Participants learn what other local activists have accomplished, consider their own strengths and interests, and take one powerful step to make their community a better place in which to live with memory loss.
 Previous projects include building awareness at a summer day camp and within a local retirement community.
 A free program; next session Fall 2017.

 Were you looking for our Research Talks & Events Calendar?
 Find it here.